 Mountainbike-EM: Only EM gold counts for Mitterwallner

-It is very difficult to say where she is after the infection, but the training has gone well.
+It is very difficult to say where she is following the infection, but the training has gone well.
 “I really wanted to come here, I want to do this race.
 And if things don’t go the way I’d like, I don’t put any mental pressure on myself for the World Cup.
 I then have to accept that I was ill.
 That doesn’t mean that I won’t be able to compete at the front at the World Championships.
 I have that in the back of my mind.
 I’m a head person, if the head wants, anything goes,” she said in an interview with APA.

 There aren’t many mountains in Munich, so the route is accordingly, said Mitterwallner with a laugh.
 “But they made the best of it and there are two climbs.”
 In fact, the course reminds her of Novi Sad last year when she became European U23 champion.
 It will certainly be physically demanding, because you always have to be on the gas.
 “It feels like an extended short track, always pushing, out of every corner.
 It’s going to be a tough race.
 Of course, I would prefer it if the climb was a minute or two longer.”

 The fact that the men already competed in their race on Friday on the 4.3 km long course in the Olympic Park and that there have been heavy rain showers since Thursday will have an impact on the subsoil.
-“It could be that tomorrow the track will be a battlefield.”
+“It might be that tomorrow the track will be a battlefield.”
 According to the world rankings, Mitterwallner starts with number three from the front row, the long, wide climb is suitable for overtaking, but the second one is not possible because of the narrow serpentines.
 With A and B lines, it is important to make a decision as to whether to attack.
 “But mainly the start-finish area and the long climb will have to be overtaken.”

 “I’m happy when I push myself to the limit”